 What does a skill set demonstrate?

 A skill set is highlighted alongside your professional skill set and demonstrates a much wider and more ‘rounded’ personality.
 These skills tend to be transferrable and underpin your overall ability to perform a job function.
 For example, candidates applying for a staff engineering role will need to demonstrate that they have the right academic qualifications.
-However, those who will stand out are those who can additionally show that they have skills in communicating and creative problem-solving.
+However, those who will stand out are those who can additionally show that they have transferable skills in communicating and creative problem-solving.

 Different skills you need to be looking for include: (soft skills) decision making, multitasking, creative problem solving, collaboration, teamwork, empathy, leadership, communication, and initiative – though this list is by no means exhaustive.